 What is Third-Party Logistics (3PL)?

 Third party logistics is outsourcing the supply chain operations and logistics to get a company’s products to their customer.
-Most basically this includes receiving, storing, packing, and shipping services.
+The logistics solutions that 3PLs offer include receiving, storing, packing, and shipping services.
 Some 3PL companies also provide other logistics services, referred to as value added services.
 These include inventory management, kitting and assembly, postponement packaging, and others.